 My dad had fun recommending various terrible songs for the wedding.
 I let him have his fun.
 Don't get mad at your dad if he recommends a whole bunch of awful songs.
 Find the humor in it.
 Let him feel comfortable.
 Often the bride knows more about dance than her father.
 And that's okay.

 Try to play a song he at least knows.
 People love old songs.
-Look for a crowd pleasing song.
+Look for a crowd-pleasing song.
 It also should be appropriate.

 It might help you to perfect your dance by recording a video and watching it.
 You don't really know what you look like to other people.
 You may notice little things to adjust to make the overall experience better.

-There are lots of dancing videos on YouTube, I recommend watching these.
+There are lots of dancing videos on YouTube.
+I recommend watching these.
 If you can't afford professional lessons, watching videos online is a good buffer to it.

 Practice dancing at home in an open space.
 You don't want to try dancing in a hallway or a spot that is surrounded by furniture.

-Those leading need to be sensitive to how much pressure they're putting onto their partner's hands.
+Those leading need to be sensitive to how much pressure they're putting on their partner's hands.
 You can really hurt someone's shoulder if you're not careful.
 If someone wants less pressure on their hands or form, listen to them.

-Try dancing solo to music and seeing if you can comfortably find the beat and come up with moves on your own.
+Try dancing solo to music and see if you can comfortably find the beat and come up with moves on your own.
 The more comfortable you feel dancing, the better you will feel at your wedding.

 Dancing in a Wedding Dress

 If you have a really long gown or complicated wedding dress, I recommend that you buy a reception dress.
 A dress that is shorter and has less risk of dragging on the floor is better for dancing.
 Your dress could get ruined if someone steps on it and drags the fabric.
 You could also fall and hurt yourself.